 Johnston Canyon Parking Facilities

-There is a heated washroom facility at the Johnston Canyon parking area.
-There are also flush toilets here.
-It’s best to utilize them as there is nowhere to step off the trail and take a quick pee in the bushes on the Johnston Canyon trail, as it is very busy with few points for privacy.
+There is a heated washroom facility and flush toilets at the Johnston Canyon parking area.
+It’s best to utilize them, as there is nowhere to step off the trail and quickly pee in the bushes on the Johnston Canyon trail, which is very busy and has few points for privacy.

 Our Favorite Tours and Excursions in Banff